SAFIRE radar: Development

 The SAFIRE radar was initially conceived as a response to the increasing congestion of the radio frequency (RF) spectrum due to the recent growth of wireless technology.
 As part of an effort to improve upon the existing SIRE radar system, the U.S. Army Research Laboratory designed the SAFIRE radar as a UWB radar that could match or exceed the performance of the SIRE radar while operating in congested RF environments.
 Instead of impulse UWB, it was fitted with a stepped-frequency design in order to retain spectral agility while maintaining minimal ADC sampling requirements.
 The SAFIRE radar was also designed to be highly reconfigurable due to its nature as an experimental radar.

 The SAFIRE radar differs from past UWB SAR systems developed by ARL like the boomSAR and the SIRE radar in that it utilizes a stepped-frequency system rather than a short-pulse one.
 One of the main challenges caused by the nature of the SIRE radar as an impulse UWB system was its high susceptibility to in-band radio frequency interference (RFI).
 In contrast, stepped-frequency radars can excise specific frequencies within their operating band, which reduces interference from nearby radar systems.
 In addition, the frequency bands where RFI is present can be easily removed with the use of spectral sensing techniques.
 Furthermore, while impulse UWB radars like the SIRE radar must avoid transmitting signals in certain reserved frequency bands, stepped-frequency radars possess the flexibility to transmit signals that conform to any spectral shape, so long as the return signals are processed to minimize the noise.
 The resulting radar imagery of this approach may feature bands of frequencies over the operating bandwidth with no data as a consequence.

 Due to these configurations, the SAFIRE radar is capable of performing ultra-wideband operations with comparable range resolution and penetration abilities while avoiding spectral areas congested with high RF content.
 Once development was completed, the SAFIRE radar was later subjected to a series of field trials at an arid Army test site in 2016 and 2017, where it was tasked with detecting several anti-tank landmines hidden throughout the site and buried at different depths.
 According to the results of these experiments, the SAFIRE radar was shown to be capable of detecting and imaging broadside-oriented landmines that were buried as deep as 8 inches in the soil.

+Recent analyses of SAFIRE data collection and performance continue to refine its signal processing and operational capabilities.
+Continued work on processing forward- and side-looking data has been reported, illustrating the system’s ability to adapt its frequency usage and data collection strategies for enhanced target imaging and evaluation in complex environments.